szmaragdynia/FullstackLearning/part0/excercise0-4.md

             s-)b: Sending the JSON file from the given url. deactivate s

-            Note over b: The browser finishes executing the js file <br/> (it was if-walled after data is fetched)- i.e. browser executes the callback<br/> function from that file that renders <br/> the notes by manipulation the DOM with use of the data from JSON. end
+            Note over b: The browser finishes executing the js file <br/> (it was if-walled after data is fetched)- i.e. browser executes<br/> the callback function from that file that renders <br/> the notes by manipulation the DOM with use of the data from JSON. end

 ```